Subspace Differential Coexpression Analysis: Problem Definitions and A General Approach

 Gang Fang, Rui Kuang, Gaurav Pandey, Michael Steinbach, Chad L. Myers and Vipin Kumar

-10/24/2009: This work is selected by RECOMB Satellite Meeting on Systems Biology for oral presentation
+Also highlighted by RECOMB Satellite Meeting on Systems Biology for oral presentation (video (TBA))

 Abstract